 Does the fee include "filing fees"?
 No. Fees for limited scope legal services do not include any applicable filing fees, court costs, or other case-related expenses.
 However, in some cases, filing fees may be waived or postponed to the end of the case upon request and qualifications as determined by the Court.

 How is mediation considered a "voluntary" process if a Judge can order me to attend the mediation session?
 A Judge can

 order a party to attend the mediation session but the party still has the freedom to enter or not to enter into an agreement that may be developed in the mediation session.
 Attendance may be mandatory by a Judge's order but the agreement must be voluntarily entered into to be valid.

+Going through a divorce is confusing and exhausting.
 I feel completely overwhelmed!
 Can you help me with drafting my divorce papers?ABSOLUTELY!
 Our online Document Preparation Service is to assist the self-representing or "pro se" party in completing the necessary divorce papers for divorces with and without children.
 Through our detailed worksheet, we can customize your divorce documents to fit your specific circumstances.
 Don't leave your important court documents up to chance.
 Contact us to learn more about our low cost Document Preparation Service.
 Your divorce documents will be drafted by Attorney Christine Barrett.